 "I have nothing!"
 This is the common lament of many Mah Jongg players once they rack their initial tiles.
-It's true that luck has a large part to play in the game, but having a good grasp of strategic and tactical moves can increase your chances of turning this "nothing" hand into a winning one.
+It's true that luck has a large part to play in the game, but whether you're playing in person or online, having a good grasp of strategic and tactical moves can increase your chances of turning this "nothing" hand into a winning one.

 In this article, we will discuss various strategies to help you make the most of your tiles and how to win Mah Jongg games more often.
 This post will focus on American Mah Jongg (National Mah Jongg League rules) because this is the style we are most familiar with, though many of these tips will apply to all styles of Mah Jongg.
 We will not focus on a specific year's card but rather provide more general advice that can be applied when using any card.